Vantiq/vantiq-extension-sources/pythonExecSource/README.md

 # Vantiq Python Execution Connector

-The [Vantiq](http://www.vantiq.com) Python SDK is a Python package that provides the ability to execute Python code as directed by a Vantiq server
+The [Vantiq](http://www.vantiq.com) Python Execution Connector is a Python package that provides the ability to execute Python code as directed by a Vantiq server

 ## Installation

-The SDK is installed from the PyPI repo.
+The connector is installed from the PyPI repo.
 To install this into your system, use
 ```commandline
     pip install vantiqPythonExecConnector